If your lawn feels firm or spongy when you walk on it, great chances are that your turf needs to be dethatched.

 A layer of thatch can also contain decaying flowers, leaves, and other garden debris.
 However, it’s worth mentioning that all that isn’t bad and is only a problem when it’s more than 1/2″ thick.

 Contrarily, a thin layer of thatch that’s less than 1/2″ thick can be beneficial to your lawn as it serves as an organic mulch to help conserve soil moisture, prevents any considerable fluctuations in soil temperatures and helps insulate it from extreme temperatures and foot traffic.
+Here are a few more tips on managing thatch in lawns.

 How Does a Dethatcher Work?